linetmshaji/Web-Application-Learning-Management-System/README.md

 # Web-Application-Learning-Management-System
 Learning Management System is a web based application developed using PHP, where a user can download digitalized form of study materials such as notes, question paper etc in form of pdf.
+ MODULE DESCRIPTION
+The system is proposed to have following modules.
+1.ADMIN MODULE
+- Login
+- Add and edit course
+- Add and edit subjects
+- View  user
+- View Faculty
+- View Feedback

+2.PUBLIC MODULE
+- Search  and download Study material
+- Feedback

+3.TEACHER MODULE
+- Login
+- Search  and download Study material
+- Upload  Study Material
+- Teachers can reply the questions posted by the students
+- View the questions posted by the Faculty
+-Feedback